Algarve-South-Portugal.com

 Olhão for a day trip

-Olhão makes for an enjoyable destination for a day trip.
-The town has a range of unique tourist attractions, and the atmosphere of Olhão is very different from the major resort towns in the Algarve.
+Olhão makes for an enjoyable day trip, and the atmosphere here feels refreshingly different from the major resort towns elsewhere in the Algarve.
+You are swapping sun loungers for fishing boats, and polished promenades for working harbours.

 Another option is to explore the Parque Natural da Ria Formosa.
-There are boat tours that depart from Olhão harbour, or there are pleasant hiking trails around the Quinta de Marim, where the visitor centre is situated.
+Boat tours depart regularly from Olhão harbour, or you can follow the pleasant walking trails around the Quinta de Marim, where the park's visitor centre is situated.

 Below is an interactive map for a suggested day trip to Olhão.
-The green route is a suggested tour of Olhão town, while the yellow route is a 3km trail around the Quinta de Marim.
-(Note: zoom out to see all of the points)
+The green route is a suggested tour of Olhão town, while the yellow route follows a 3km trail around the Quinta de Marim.
+(Note: zoom out to see all of the points.)

 Sights: 1) Avenida da República 2) Nossa Senhora do Rosário church 3) Nosso Senhor dos Aflitos chapel 4) Museum of Olhão 5) Olhão town hall 6) Praça Patrão Joaquim Lopes 7) Mercado de Olhão 8) Jardim Pescador Olhanense 9) Bom Sucesso boat 10) ferries to Armona and Culatra 11) Olhão fishing harbour 12) Fishing murals 13) Fishermen’s district 14) Quinta de Marim 15) Tidal mill museum